LLNL/metall/docs/readthedocs/detail/example.md

 * [mpi_create.cpp](https://github.com/LLNL/metall/tree/develop/example/mpi_create.cpp) and [mpi_open.cpp](https://github.com/LLNL/metall/tree/develop/example/mpi_open.cpp)

-* Use Metall with MPI program (each process creates its own Metall object)
+* Use Metall with MPI program (each process creates its own Metall object).

 * Metall does not support multi-process, i.e., there is no inter-process synchronization mechanism in Metall.
 Metall assumes that each process access a different memory region.
 The examples above shows how to use Metall with MPI.

+* One can set a MPI CXX compiler to use by using 'MPI_CXX_COMPILE' CMake option.